 Have you considered maybe hiring a private tutor to continue practicing?

 Tip: It doesn’t matter if you want to study Japanese in Philadelphia or Dallas, most courses start in the fall and you should therefore consider signing up for them as soon as you can.
-If you miss registration, you’ll have to wait a whole year before you can enroll!
-Japanese Associations and Institutes in Dallas and the Surrounding Area Japan America Society Dallas Fort Worth
+If you miss registration, you’ll have to wait a whole year before you can enroll again!

-Japan America Society Dallas Fort Worth aims to promote cultural exchanges between Americans and the Japanese through education, business, politics, history, and culture.
+The Japan America Society Dallas Fort Worth aims to promote cultural exchanges between Americans and the Japanese through education, business, politics, history, and culture.

 The society was founded in 1970 and has spent nearly 50 years organizing events, programs, and classes in order to bring DFW closer to the Land of the Rising Sun.
 The society organizes a number of cultural and social events including a New Year’s Celebration, a Japan America Friendship Night (with baseball!), and the Otsukimi Moon-Viewing Festival.

 You should also consider visiting the Dallas Japanese Association which offers Japanese language classes for anyone over 16 years of age.
 The course includes forty lessons and runs on Saturdays from August to June.

-Fort Worth Japanese Society has promoted Japanese culture in the Fort Worth area since 1985.
+The Fort Worth Japanese Society has promoted Japanese culture in the Fort Worth area since 1985.
 In addition to the language classes offered by the society, there are also calligraphy, origami, folk dancing, taiko drum, tea ceremony programs.
 The Forth Worth Japanese Language School run by the society offers classes for both adults and children.
 There are seven different levels for adult students covering beginners, intermediate, and advanced students.

 Students just starting out will be shown basic Japanese conversational skills as well as two of the three Japanese writing systems: hiragana and katakana.
 They won’t see kanji until they reach level 2.